Through stories, we create connection and understanding—in relation to others, but also for ourselves.

 Once you’ve written your autoimmune or chronic illness story, you can either keep it for yourself (which is 100% ok!) or share it with others.

-Add your voice to the community of chronic illness warriors on Instagram, Facebook, Twitter, sites like A Chronic Voice, The Mighty, Medium, specific autoimmune disease organizations, and – of course – the Global Autoimmune Institute.
+Add your voice to the chronic illness and autoimmune community on Instagram, Facebook, Twitter, sites like A Chronic Voice, The Mighty, Medium, specific autoimmune disease organizations, and – of course – the Global Autoimmune Institute.